Taiwan Itinerary: 2 Perfect Weeks in Taiwan

 The Perfect 2 weeks in Taiwan Itinerary: What to do in Taiwan

-Although this guide covers all the best bits of Taiwan, it can easily be adjusted to suit your traveling needs.
+Although this guide covers all the best bits of Taiwan, it can easily be tailored to your traveling needs.
 Feel free to mix things up by adding stops, flipping your Taiwan trip around, or staying longer in one destination.
 But, remember to keep traveling time and the weather in mind.

 The weather can vary quite a bit depending on where you are in Taiwan.
 For instance, it could be hot and sunny in one region, but rainy in another.
 Therefore, always keep an eye on the weather forecast.